Gazprom: Price disputes

-On 1 January 2006, at 10:00 (Moscow time), during the Russia-Ukraine gas dispute, Gazprom ceased the supply of gas to the Ukrainian market.
-Gazprom called on the government of Ukraine to increase its payment for natural gas in line with increases in global fuel prices.
+On 1 January 2006, during the Russia-Ukraine gas dispute, Gazprom ceased the supply of gas to the Ukrainian market.
+Gazprom has called on the Ukrainian government to increase its payment for natural gas in line with global fuel price increases.
 During the night of 3 January 2006, and early morning of 4 January 2006, Naftogas of Ukraine and Gazprom negotiated a deal that temporarily resolved the long-standing gas price conflict between Russia and Ukraine.

 On 3 April 2006, Gazprom announced it would triple the price of natural gas to Belarus after 31 December 2006.
 In December 2006, Gazprom threatened to cease supply of gas to Belarus at 10 am Moscow time on 1 January 2007, unless Belarus increased payments from $47 to $200 per 1,000 cubic metres or to cede control over its distribution network.
 Some analysts suggested Moscow was penalising Alexander Lukashenko, the President of Belarus, for not delivering on pledges of closer integration with Russia, while others noted that other countries like Armenia were paying as much for their gas as Belarus would with the new price levels.

 Gazprom later requested a price of $105, yet Belarus still refused the agreement.
 Belarus responded that if supplies were cut, it would deny Gazprom access to its pipelines, which would impair gas transportation to Europe.
 However, on 1 January 2007, just a few hours before the deadline, Belarus and Gazprom signed a last-minute agreement.
-Under the agreement, Belarus undertook to pay $100 per 1,000 cubic metre in 2007.
+Under the agreement, Belarus undertook to pay $100 per 1,000 cubic metres in 2007.
 The agreement also allowed Gazprom to purchase 50 percent of the shares in Beltransgaz, the Belarusian pipeline network.
-Immediately following the signing of this agreement, Belarus declared a $42/ton transportation tax on Russian oil travelling through the Gazprom pipelines crossing its territory.
+Immediately following the signing of this agreement, Belarus declared a $42/ton transportation tax on Russian oil traveling through the Gazprom pipelines crossing its territory.

-On 13 March 2008, after a three-day period where gas supplies to Ukraine were halved, Gazprom agreed to supply Ukraine with gas for the rest of the year.
+On 13 March 2008, after a three-day period during which gas supplies to Ukraine were halved, Gazprom agreed to supply Ukraine with gas for the remainder of the year.
 The contract removed intermediary companies.

 On 1 April 2014, Gazprom increased the gas price charged to Ukraine from $268.50 to $385.50 (£231.00) per 1,000 cubic metres.
 Ukraine's unpaid gas bills to Russia stood at $1.7bn (£1.02bn).
 On 30 October 2014, Russia agreed to resume gas supplies to Ukraine over the winter in a deal brokered by the European Union.